JosephOConnell/Blackrock-Castle/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <https://josephoconnell.github.io/Blackrock-Castle/>
+The live link can be found here - [GitHub](https://josephoconnell.github.io/Blackrock-Castle/)

 ### Content and Media Credits

-- The text for the Home page was taken from many different websites and reworded to suit my page <https://en.wikipedia.org/wiki/Blackrock_Castle>, <https://www.bco.ie/>, <https://www.castlecafe.ie/>, <https://castrumtocastle.com/republic-of-ireland-castles/county-cork-cork-blackrock-castle/> and <https://irishhistory.com/architecture-and-monuments/castles/history-of-blackrock-castle-co-cork/>.
+- The text for the Home page was taken from many different websites and reworded to suit my page [Wikipedia)[https://en.wikipedia.org/wiki/Blackrock_Castle], [BCO](https://www.bco.ie/), [Castle Cafe)[https://www.castlecafe.ie/], [castrumtocastle](https://castrumtocastle.com/republic-of-ireland-castles/county-cork-cork-blackrock-castle/) and [Irish History](https://irishhistory.com/architecture-and-monuments/castles/history-of-blackrock-castle-co-cork/).
-- For the video I got permition from the owner of the video to use on the page [BCO] <https://www.youtube.com/watch?v=97oZNFzkzcM>
+- For the video I got permition from the owner of the video to use on the page [BCO](https://www.youtube.com/watch?v=97oZNFzkzcM)
-- For my Nav Bar I took help from the Love Running Code and made it my own. <https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode>
+- For my Nav Bar I took help from the Love Running Code and made it my own.
+[Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode)
 - For the widget I used elfsight.
-I used the free version and it comes with a add and watermark [elfsight]<https://elfsight.com/>
+I used the free version and it comes with a add and watermark [elfsight](https://elfsight.com/0
 - Contact Form: I watched a youtube video on forms and used some of what I learned from the Love Running also.
-[Bro-Code](https://www.youtube.com/watch?v=HGTJBPNC-Gw) and used <https://formspree.io/> for the backend.
+[Bro-Code](https://www.youtube.com/watch?v=HGTJBPNC-Gw) and used [Formspree](https://formspree.io/) for the backend.

 - The icons were taken from [Font Awesome](https://fontawesome.com/)
 - The fonts were taken from [Google Fonts](https://fonts.google.com/)
-- All images were taken of Google images <https://www.google.com/search?q=blackrock+castle&tbm=isch&source=lnms&sa=X&sqi=2&ved=2ahUKEwj21N3I5qqAAxWjU0EAHWVQAI0Q0pQJegQIDRAB&biw=1920&bih=929&dpr=1>
+- All images were taken from [Google images] (https://www.google.com/search?q=blackrock+castle&tbm=isch&source=lnms&sa=X&sqi=2&ved=2ahUKEwj21N3I5qqAAxWjU0EAHWVQAI0Q0pQJegQIDRAB&biw=1920&bih=929&dpr=1)

+I recommend using WAVE as well to check your pages "expand more on deployment steps (cloning repo, launching in IDE, git add/commit/push to github)" all pages must pass through lighthouse